MLCL/Byblo/README.md

 $ git fetch upstream
 ```

-If you have changes to contribute back to the main project, send me a pull request by clicking the "Pull Request" button my fork of the repository.
+If you have changes to contribute back to the main project, send me a pull request by clicking the "Pull Request" button in your fork of the repository.
+For a detailed description click [here](http://help.github.com/send-pull-requests/).

 ## Licence